HSL and HSV: Hue and chroma

-In each of our models, we calculate both hue and what this article will call chroma, after Joblove and Greenberg (1978), in the same way—that is, the hue of a color has the same numerical values in all of these models, as does its chroma.
+In each of our models, we calculate both hue and what this article will call chroma, after Joblove and Greenberg (1978), in the same way – that is, the hue of a color has the same numerical values in all of these models, as does its chroma.
 If we take our tilted RGB cube, and project it onto the "chromaticity plane" perpendicular to the neutral axis, our projection takes the shape of a hexagon, with red, yellow, green, cyan, blue, and magenta at its corners (fig. 9).
 Hue is roughly the angle of the vector to a point in the projection, with red at 0°, while chroma is roughly the distance of the point from the origin.

 More precisely, both hue and chroma in this model are defined with respect to the hexagonal shape of the projection.
 The chroma is the proportion of the distance from the origin to the edge of the hexagon.
 In the lower part of the adjacent diagram, this is the ratio of lengths OP/', or alternatively the ratio of the radii of the two hexagons.
 This ratio is the difference between the largest and smallest values among R, G, or B in a color.
 To make our definitions easier to write, we'll define these maximum, minimum, and chroma component values as M, m, and C, respectively.

+These operations do not require R, G and B values to be normalized to a specific range (e.g. a range of 0–1 works as well as a range of 0–255).